Cowell College One, Imagining Justice

 Please buy this translation if possible, ISBN-10: 0872203905 ISBN-13: 9780872203907

-Our preferred translations of Aeschylus’ Oresteia (translated by Peter Meineck) and In Praise of Solitude are available almost exclusively through Amazon.
+The preferred translation of Aeschylus’ Oresteia (translated by Peter Meineck) is available through Amazon .
 Please order these translations if possible.
 (Other translations are acceptable if you can’t acquire the preferred version.)
 When ordering online, double-check to make sure you are ordering the book, not the audiobook, as they often have the same titles!

 1. Kamo no Chomei, Hojoki A Hermit’s Hut as Metaphor Translated and annotated by Matthew Stavros